How to pronounce the name Phoenix

 What are common misspellings of Phoenix?

-What's the difference between Phoenix and Feagin?
+What's the difference between Phoenix and Phoeba?